Sagiri/jumpifsubstituteblocks/README.md

 Update `ATK_JUMPIFSUBSTITUTEBLOCKS` in `constants.s`.
 It will need an unused move script command id.

-If necessary, change `moveids_sound_based` in `constants.s`.
-The given address of this table is for MrDollSteak's patch, so if it is there, you will not need to modify this.
-This is the table of moves that are sound-based (e.g. Hyper Voice and Growl).

 Sound-based moves only started bypassing Substitute in Gen VI.
 If you don't like that change, you can set `SOUND_BYPASSES_SUBSTITUTE` to `false` in `src/global.h`.

 Change `ABILITY_INFILTRATOR` in `src/defines/abilities.h` to match what it is in your ROM.
 You should set this to `0xFFFF` if you don't have Infiltrator in your ROM.